getcarina/getcarina.com/_tutorials/004-porting-your-application.md

 EXPOSE 80
 ```

-## Update the database.yml file
+2. Update the config/database.yml file.

-Now that your base Docker image ready, update your application's `RAILS_ROOT/config/database.yml` file to point to a new database host that you will create in the next steps.
+Now that your base Docker image is ready, update your application's `RAILS_ROOT/config/database.yml` file to point to a new database host that you will create in the next steps.
 Use the following to update the file:

 ```yaml